stefanodixon-ux/webMAN-MOD/README.md

 - Berion & Brunolee for the graphics & icons
 - bucanero port of libraries for zip, rar, 7-zip, bz2, tgz, tar
 - lmirel port of libraries for exFAT
-- DeViL303 for ideas, gameboot mods, XML mods, help module (based on XMB offline documentation tool by xp3riments)
+- DeViL303 for ideas, gameboot mods, Sign In blocker, XML mods, help module (based on XMB offline documentation tool by xp3riments)
 - PSX-SCENE, PSX-PLACE, PLAYSTATIONHAX, PS3HAX & other scene websites/users, who translated, helped in the testing process

 Special thanks to Joonie, Habib & Rebug Team, flatz, haxxxen, Rancid-O, EvilNat, KW, naehrwert, MiralaTijera

+Thanks also to kozarovv, mrjaredbeta, agrippa, nifengyuexia and all other contributors & testers of PS2 CONFIGs.

 ## License
 ### webMAN MOD